Table of Contents[Hide][Show]

 Fort Smith is also a great destination for outdoor lovers, who can relax at Lake Fort Smith State Park or see some wildlife at the Janet Huckabee Arkansas River Valley Nature Center.
 For more urban fun, explore downtown Fort Smith or sip a beer at Fort Smith Brewing Company.

 Alongside the Oklahoma-Arkansas border, Fort Smith makes for a great weekend getaway or day trip from Oklahoma City or Little Rock.
+It’s definitely one of the best places to visit in Arkansas.
 No matter where you’re traveling from or how long you’re staying, we’ve compiled a list of the top things in Fort Smith to help build your itinerary.

 1. Time Travel at the Fort Smith National Historic Site